An interactive/static data visualization generation system

 D3.js, billboard.js, Express.js, webpack, Node, CircleCI, Netlify

 Initially, the Product & Design team at the Council on Foreign Relations did not have a cohesive system for producing interactive and static graphics.
 Data visualizations commonly lacked shared or re-usable CSS rules.
 It also did not have a way to consistently publish them on cfr.org or its various microsites.
 I created Vallenato to solve this problem.
-Vallenato allows the designers and developers within CFR Digital's various teams to quickly generate graphics for the web, and lets them focus more on creating great experiences while letting the system handle CFR's styleguide enforcement across all projects.
+Vallenato allows the designers and developers to quickly generate graphics for the web, and lets them focus more on simply inserting data and creating great experiences while letting the system handle styleguide enforcement across all projects.

-For the power-users on our team, Vallenato supports bespoke interactives.
+For the power-users on my team, Vallenato supports bespoke interactives.
 Users can simply select

 Graphic designers can leverage a built-in